FelipeABG/DBacademia-PUCPR/README.md

 <h1 align="center">PUCPR Database Project</h1>

-<p align="center">This is a university project made with sql to learn the fundamentals of databases.</p>
+<p align="center">This is a university project made with sql to learn the fundamentals of relational databases.</p>

 ### Tools